Faustina Kowalska: Devotion to Divine Mercy

-Spread of devotion

 Before her death, Kowalska predicted that "there will be a war, a terrible, terrible war" and asked the nuns to pray for Poland.
 In 1939, a year after Kowalska's death, Romuald Jałbrzykowski noticed that her predictions about the war had taken place and allowed public access to the Divine Mercy image, which resulted in large crowds that led to the spread of the Divine Mercy devotion.
 The devotion became a source of strength and inspiration for many people in Poland.
 By 1941, the devotion had reached the United States, and millions of copies of Divine Mercy prayer cards had been printed and distributed worldwide.

 In 1942, Jałbrzykowski was arrested by the Nazis, and Sopoćko and other professors went into hiding near Vilnius for about two years.
 During that period, Sopoćko used his time to prepare for the establishment of a new religious congregation, based on the Divine Mercy messages reported by Kowalska.
 After the war, Sopoćko wrote the constitution for the congregation and helped the formation of what is now the Congregation of the Sisters of the Divine Mercy.
-By 1951, 13 years after Kowalska's death, there were 150 Divine Mercy centers in Poland.
+By 1951, thirteen years after Kowalska's death, there were 150 Divine Mercy centers in Poland.

 On 24 June 1956, Pope Pius XII blessed an Image of the Divine Mercy in Rome, the only one blessed by a pope before the Second Vatican Council.
-In 1955, under Pope Pius XII, the Bishop of Gorzów founded a religious order, the Congregation of the Most Holy Lord Jesus Christ, Merciful Redeemer, to spread devotion to the Divine Mercy.
+In 1955, under Pope Pius XII, the Bishop of Gorzów founded the Congregation of the Most Holy Lord Jesus Christ, Merciful Redeemer, to spread devotion to the Divine Mercy.
 Under both Pope Pius XI and Pope Pius XII, writings on devotion to the Divine Mercy were given imprimaturs by many bishops, making it an approved devotion.
 Cardinals Adam Stefan Sapieha and August Hlond were among those who gave their approval.
-During the papacy of Pope Pius XII, Vatican Radio broadcast several times about the Divine Mercy.
+During the papacy of Pius XII, Vatican Radio broadcast several times about the Divine Mercy.

 Archbishop Karol Wojtyła later became Pope John Paul II and beatified and canonized Kowalska.
+On 30 April 2000, Pope John Paul II proclaimed the Second Sunday of Easter as the Divine Mercy Sunday, which is the Sunday after Easter Sunday.
+In 2002, the Pope established that the Divine Mercy Sunday should be enriched with indulgences.
+That same year, he also consecrated the world to Jesus of Divine Mercy at the Divine Mercy Sanctuary in Kraków.
 He died in April 2005, on the eve of Divine Mercy Sunday, and was himself beatified by his successor, Pope Benedict XVI, on Divine Mercy Sunday, 1 May 2011, and was canonized by Pope Francis on Divine Mercy Sunday, 27 April 2014.
-Divine Mercy Sunday is celebrated on the Second Sunday of Easter, the Sunday after Easter Sunday.